Margin Maintenance

 The Bottom Line

 Margin maintenance is the safety net of the margin trading world—but it catches the broker, not necessarily the investor.
 Understanding your specific maintenance requirement is arguably more important than knowing the stock price, as it dictates your survival in a trade.
+In a leveraged account, your equity is your lifeline, and maintenance margin defines the length of that line.
 Investors using leverage must constantly monitor their distance from the maintenance level.
-Margin maintenance is the practice of managing your equity relative to your debt.
-Through this mechanism, margin maintenance ensures that the broker is always protected from a total loss.
-On the other hand, for the investor, it represents the point of no return where control of the account is lost.
-Ultimately, keeping a healthy buffer above the margin maintenance level is the best way to sleep soundly while trading on margin.
+Margin maintenance is the practice of managing your equity relative to your debt to ensure you retain control of your portfolio.
+Through this mechanism, margin maintenance ensures that the broker is always protected from a total loss by liquidating positions before equity turns negative.
+On the other hand, for the investor, it represents the point of no return where control of the account is lost and capital is permanently impaired.
+Ultimately, keeping a healthy buffer above the margin maintenance level is the best way to sleep soundly while trading on margin, as it provides the flexibility to weather normal market volatility without facing a forced exit.

 At a Glance